-Quality Teaching and Learning The looking at learning standards define the framework of excellent teaching and learning at The Buckingham School, supported by weekly briefings, staff updates and a robust programme of staff CPD.
+Quality Teaching and Learning The QA standards define the framework of excellent teaching and learning at The Buckingham school, supported by weekly briefings, staff updates and a robust programme of staff CPD.
 Our staff undertake CPD relevant to their needs and share best practice regularly through a programme called Walkthrus.
-Through ensuring schemes of learning are knowledge-rich, develop skills for life including our virtues, offer opportunities for lone and collaborative working and embrace technology, we are confident our students develop as well-rounded citizens.
-Personal Development as a key driver of achievement, challenge and enjoyment Our personal development programme offers students the chance to develop the skills needed to be successful in the 21st century.
-3 ,, We focus on both performance and moral values so that students can be successful whilst being able to make informed choices in their lives.
+Through ensuring schemes of learning are knowledge-rich we develop skills for life including our virtues.
+This offers opportunities for lone and collaborative working and to embrace technology.
+We are confident our students develop as well-rounded citizens.
+Personal Development as a key driver of achievement, challenge and enjoyment Our personal development programme offers student the chance to develop the skills needed to be successful in the 21 st century.
+We focus on both performance and moral values so that students can be successful whilst being able to make informed choices in their lives.
 Our commitment to being a trauma-aware school ensures our pastoral support is personalised and as individual as our students.

-We build collaborative partnerships with our community, including our parents to ensure that students are supported as effectively as possible Robust Assessment of Student Progress In Key Stage 3, our students follow a mastery curriculum where students are assessed regularly against a knowledge-rich framework.
-In Key Stage 4, we use prior data to set ambitious targets for our students that are also achievable.
+We build collaborative partnerships with our community, including our parent/carers to ensure that students are supported as effectively as possible.
+Robust A ssessment of student progress In key stage 3, our students follow a mastery curriculum where students are assessed regularly against a knowledge-rich framework.
+In key stage 4, we use prior data to set ambitious targets for our students that are also achievable.
 We monitor students' attitudes to learning through our ATL system, ensuring that any issues are addressed in a timely manner to ensure students achieve their goals.
-Behaviour for Learning Students are expected to show respectful behaviours towards each other, adults and the school environment, modelling our school virtues at all times.
+Behaviour for learning Students are expected to show respectful behaviours towards each other, adults and the school environment, modelling our school virtues at all times.
 This is supported through our personal development programme where such values are explored.
-Staff follow the Code of Conduct at all times, modelling the positive behaviours we expect to see in our students, creating an environment of mutual respect.
+Staff follow the school charter at all times, modelling the positive behaviours we expect to see in our students, creating an environment of mutual respect.
 We ensure that positive behaviours are praised and celebrated whilst ensuring that any negative choices in behaviour are dealt with fairly and consistently, in line with school policy.
+Attitudes to learning Our expectation is for all students to be at least striving towards "Committed" in their attitude and engagement with school.
+We assess our students' attitude through the following descriptors: Dedicated: The student is passionate about learning, goes beyond expectations as a matter of course.
+The student uses lessons as a springboard to explore content further.
+The student is highly self-motivated, is determined to master any areas of insecurity.
+Committed: The student always meets or exceeds expectations in lessons, completing tasks enthusiastically and to their very best standard.
+Instructions are followed straightaway and appropriate, interested questions are raised.
+The student is eager to learn.
+Compliant: The student meets expectations in lessons and does as required.
+Tasks are completed well and the teacher does not need to intervene to ensure compliance and co-operation.
+Reluctant: The student fails to meet minimum expectations, rarely gets involved with learning, avoids completion of tasks and requires too much teacher time.
+Students who act to the detriment of others will automatically receive this grade.